aaruff/CESS-Voucher/README.md

-Z-Tree Subject Payment Printer
+CESS Payment Printer
 ==============================

-What is the Z-Tree Subject Payment Printer?
+What is the CESS Payment Printer?
 ---------------------------------------
-The Z-Tree payment printer reads in a Z-Tree payment file, and generates a pdf document containing all subject payments (one per page)
+The CESS Payment Printer reads in a Z-Tree payment file, and generates a pdf document containing all subject payments (one per page)
 in dollars and words with the subject alias on the bottom for identification.